schwarzjakob/dsa_analysis/readme.md

    ```

 3. **Set Up Environment Variables:**
-   Create a `.env` file in the `flask-server` directory and add the following lines to it:
+   Create a `.env` file in the `backend` directory and add the following lines to it:

    ```bash
    DATABASE_URL=postgresql://dsa_user:password@localhost:5432/dsa_analysis